pitag-ha/lambda-world-2025-merlin-domains/presentation/presentation.md

 {pause}

 **Heads-up**: We're presenting an experiment.
-You'll see in the metrics section that there _are_ clear improvements, but not all are related to multicore and also, there are a few performance unknowns still.
+You'll see in the Bumps in the road 🚧 section that there _are_ clear improvements, but not all are related to multicore and also, there are a few performance unknowns still.

 {pause up-at-unpause=questions}

-#### A few questions {#questions}
+## A few questions {#questions}

 {pause}